The Drew Carey Show: Seasons 2–7 (1996–2002)

 "Moon Over Parma" was phased out during the second season by "Five O'Clock World" sung by The Vogues.
 This season introduced openings that paid homage to music videos which included the cast dancing and singing around the various sets of the show.

 In the third season, the opening theme was changed to "Cleveland Rocks", a cover of an Ian Hunter song performed by The Presidents of the United States of America.
-The video consisted of shots of Cleveland ending with their ballpark.
+The video, first shown in full in episode three that season, consists of shots of Cleveland.
 This change lasted until the second "wave" of the show ended, with the finale of Season 7.

 The man who took over Mr. Bell's job after his firing was Nigel Wick, who served as a foil for both Drew and Mimi in the workplace.
 During this period, Drew and Mr. Wick also periodically took the top management job away from each other.
 This would usually result in Drew ending up back at his old job as assistant director of Personnel and Mr. Wick would miraculously retain his job as manager.
 By the end of Season 7, they were both Co-Managers before Winfred-Louder was closed down (albeit after undergoing drastic changes to stay in business).
 A recurring subplot involved Drew and his friends running a side business called "Buzz Beer," a microbrewery conceived through the concept of mixing coffee and beer.
 While several brand concepts and promotional stunts were plotted by Drew and his friends, their product failed to gain any true notoriety.